-There follows a table showing important calibration information for the sensor:
+There follows a table showing important calibration information for each component of the instrument, VERTICAL, NORTH/SOUTH, and EAST/WEST.
+Each row details:

-Velocity Output (Differential) : The sensitivity of each component to velocity at 1 Hz, in volts per m/s.
-Because the 3V uses balanced differential outputs, the signal strength as measured between the +ve and -ve lines will be twice the true sensitivity of the instrument.
-To remind you of this, the sensitivities are given as $2 \times$ (single-ended sensitivity) in each case.
+Velocity Output (Differential): The sensitivity of each component to velocity at 1 Hz, in volts per m/s.
+Because the 40TB uses balanced differential outputs, the signal strength as measured between the +ve and -ve lines will be twice the true sensitivity of the instrument.
+To remind you of this, the sensitivities are given as $2 \times (\text{single-ended sensitivity})$ in each case.

-Mass Position Output : The sensitivity of the mass position outputs to acceleration, in volts per m/s^2 .
+Mass Position Output: The sensitivity of the mass position outputs to acceleration, in volts per m/s2.
 These outputs are single-ended and referenced to signal ground.

-Feedback Coil Constant : A constant describing the characteristics of the feedback system.
-You will need this constant, given in amperes per m/s^2 , if you want to perform your own calibration calculations (see below.)
+Feedback Coil Constant: A constant describing the characteristics of the feedback system.
+You will need this constant, given in amperes per m/s2, if you want to perform your own calibration calculations (see below.)